ArtvensDigitalAgency/react-bootstrap-multiselect/README.md

-This is form of https://github.com/skratchdot/react-bootstrap-multiselect
+This is fork of https://github.com/skratchdot/react-bootstrap-multiselect